yungpanko/yungpanko.github.io/_posts/2017-08-14-component-life-cycle-methods.md

 ## componentWillUpdate

 Our next function, `componentWillUpdate` is the last method called before a render takes place.
 This is our last opportunity to dispatch actions, so long as they do not attempt to push changes to our component state.

 ## componentDidUpdate

+The last render method, `componentDidUpdate` is called as soon as a re-render has completed.
+The primary use cases for this method are interacting with third-party libraries and resources.

 ## Additional resources: